alpha-yadav/DSA/readme.md

 You can run this code in a Swift playground or within a Swift project in Xcode.
 Just paste the code into a `.swift` file and run it.
 The output will show the FizzBuzz sequence up to the number you specify in the `fizzBuzz(n:)` or `fizzBuzzConcise(n:)` function call.

+#  Algorithm Complexity
+Algorithm complexity refers to the amount of resources an algorithm consumes.
+These resources are typically time (how long the algorithm takes to run) and space (how much memory the algorithm needs).
+We analyze complexity to predict how the algorithm's performance will scale as the input size grows.
+It's crucial for choosing the right algorithm for a given task, especially when dealing with large datasets.

+Here's a breakdown of key aspects of algorithm complexity:

+**1. Time Complexity:**  This measures how the runtime of an algorithm grows as the input size (often denoted as 'n') increases.
+We express time complexity using Big O notation (O), which describes the upper bound of the growth rate.
+It ignores constant factors and focuses on the dominant terms.

+* **Common Time Complexities (from best to worst):**

+    * **O(1) - Constant Time:** The runtime remains constant regardless of the input size.
+Example: Accessing an element in an array using its index.
+    * **O(log n) - Logarithmic Time:** The runtime increases logarithmically with the input size.
+Example: Binary search in a sorted array.
+    * **O(n) - Linear Time:** The runtime increases linearly with the input size.
+Example: Searching for an element in an unsorted array.
+    * **O(n log n) - Linearithmic Time:**  The runtime is a combination of linear and logarithmic growth.
+Example: Merge sort, heap sort.
+    * **O(n²) - Quadratic Time:** The runtime increases quadratically with the input size.
+Example: Bubble sort, selection sort, nested loops iterating through the input.
+    * **O(2ⁿ) - Exponential Time:** The runtime doubles with each addition to the input size.
+Example: Finding all subsets of a set.
+    * **O(n!) - Factorial Time:** The runtime grows factorially with the input size.
+Example: Finding all permutations of a set.

+* **Analyzing Time Complexity:**  We typically analyze the worst-case, average-case, and best-case scenarios.
+Worst-case is most commonly used because it provides a guarantee on performance.

+**2. Space Complexity:** This measures how the memory usage of an algorithm grows as the input size increases.
+Similar to time complexity, it's expressed using Big O notation.

+* **Common Space Complexities:**  Similar notations as time complexity apply (O(1), O(n), O(n²), etc.).

+* **Analyzing Space Complexity:** We consider the auxiliary space used by the algorithm (excluding the input itself).
+For example, an in-place algorithm (like some sorting algorithms) has O(1) space complexity.

+**3. Big O Notation:**  A mathematical notation used to describe the limiting behavior of a function when the argument tends towards a particular value or infinity.
+It's crucial for comparing the efficiency of algorithms.
+We focus on the dominant term and ignore constants.

+* **Example:**  If an algorithm has a runtime of 5n² + 10n + 5, its Big O notation is O(n²).

+**4. Other Notations:**

+* **Ω (Big Omega):**  Describes the lower bound of the growth rate.
+* **Θ (Big Theta):** Describes the tight bound, meaning both upper and lower bounds are the same.

+**In summary:** Understanding algorithm complexity is essential for designing efficient and scalable software.
+By analyzing time and space complexity, we can choose the most appropriate algorithm for a given task and anticipate its performance as the input size grows.
+Big O notation provides a concise and standardized way to express these complexities.